Goinza/Plugins-for-SRPG-Studio/Custom Unit Menu Window/$readme.txt

     - Fixed bug that would crash the game when inspecting an enemy unit's inventory.
     - Added an alternative version of the stats section, that divides the stats into 3 columns instead of 2.
     - Added an option to set the distance between the top and bottom sections.

+2.2 - June 4, 2020
+    - Added a option to select and check the data from the stats and growth sections.